Hopefully, in the years to come, even this introduction (written in 2018) will have become a piece of outdated history.

 The border is somewhat complicated by the Eastern Sovereign Base Area (ESBA) where the Turkish Cypriot north meets land controlled by the United Kingdom.
 Along this border there is no Buffer Zone.

-This website describes how such a situation came into being......some of the information was gained first hand during the difficult 1970s and other details are the result of more recent experiences and research.
+This website describes the events that created the current position ......some of the information was gained first hand during the difficult 1970s and other details are the result of more recent experiences and research.

 In this way I hope to tell this immensely complex story as straightforwardly as possible.

 I would like to thank Brig (Rtd) Michael Perrett-Young, Richard Sale and Geoff Cosson for their valuable guidance.